Insight Engineering staff

 In his spare time, Stan enjoys fishing and game fishing, snow skiing and squash.
 He is also a SCUBA diving instructor and keen mountain trekker.
 In fact, in 2011 he complete the Mount Everest base camp hike.

 Tim joined Insight in April 2017 as an Undergraduate Engineer.
-He is currently completing a double degree of Bachelor of Engineering/ Information Technology with majors in Mechatronics and Software Development.
-He is expected to complete his degree in mid-2018.
+He has completed a double degree of Bachelor of Engineering/ Information Technology with majors in Mechatronics and Software Development.

 In his spare time, Tim enjoys playing Tennis and Skiing.